 Calligraphy 书法 / 書法

-So far, we’ve been using our reusable water calligraphy cloth which I reviewed in this post.
+So far, we’ve been using our reusable water calligraphy cloth (reviewed here).
 I wanted to make sure she enjoyed the class before committing to the real deal.

 Chinese pictograph class